And wearing your hair natural is not a political statement

 When did how a black woman chooses to wear her hair become a political statement rather than what it is; a hairstyle?

-I recently saw a thread on a black hair forum about relaxers being no different in terms of self hate than skin lightening creams and plastic surgery.
-A strong statement that’s likely to gauge a reaction whether your hair is natural or relaxed.
+You often see comments online about the use of relaxers being a representation of self-hate just like skin lightening creams and plastic surgery.
+Well these are strong statements that are likely to gauge a reaction whether your hair is natural or relaxed.

-Some may agree due to the risks associated with relaxers like hair loss from scalp burns, cancer risk and risks to unborn babies in pregnant women.
-Why risk having a caustic chemical on your head just for straight hair?
 That aside, many other cosmetic and household products we use also come with risks associated yet we use them anyway because we always have.
-Soaps, shampoos and cosmetics also contain many allergens and parabens which have been linked to cancer yet we go on using them.
+Soaps, shampoos, and cosmetics also contain many allergens, parabens and fragrances which have been linked to cancer yet we go on using them.
+Meat, particularly barbecued meat has a higher correlation to cancer than many of these household items, yet veganism, although it is growing, still has a pretty low adoption level.

-In previous generations it is possible that there was a slight element of self hate that made many women opted for relaxers as there was the conception that straight hair was more’ hygienic’.
-Silly I know!
-However in current generations girls from a young age relax their hair because it is the way things are done.
+However, in current generations, girls from a young age relax their hair because it is the way things are done.
 Your mum’s hair is relaxed, your sister’s hair is relaxed so it follows that you will relax yours too right?
-Others opt for relaxers because they feel it will make their hair more manageable.
+Most however, opt for relaxers because they feel it will make their hair more manageable.